 - 1. To understand basic concepts of operational amplifiers. - 2.
-To understand various linear and non-linear applications of operational amplifier. - 3.
-To understand specifications of A/D and D/A converter and their types. - 4.
-To understand the fundamentals of IC555 and its applications. - 5.
-To understand PLL IC 565 and VCO IC 566 and its applications. - 6.
+To understand various linear applications of operational amplifier. - 3.
+To understand various non-linear applications of operational amplifier. - 4.
+To understand specifications of A/D and D/A converter and their types. - 5.
+To understand the fundamentals of IC555,PLL IC 565 and VCO IC 566 and its applications - 6.
 To understand various voltage regulator integrated circuits.